Nicaragua Food Guide

 Region: National

-Candied squash (ayote) cooked in sweet syrup with cinnamon, cloves, and sometimes piloncillo (unrefined sugar).
-The squash becomes translucent, tender, and infused with spiced sweetness.
-Traditionally served during Holy Week and Día de los Difuntos.
+Squash (ayote) candied in a sweet syrup with cinnamon, cloves, and sometimes piloncillo (unrefined sugar).
+It cooks down until the squash turns translucent and tender and takes on all that spiced sweetness.
+It's served during Holy Week and Día de los Difuntos.

 Rosquillas